 Animal-assisted therapy dogs assist physical and occupational therapists in meeting specific goals or "measured results" important to a patient's recovery.
 These dogs are used to help anyone suffering from a stroke, physical injury, or trauma.
 AAT (animal-assisted therapy) dogs and their volunteer handler team up with trained therapists to use agility equipment and recreational therapy techniques.
 The end result encourages a patient to regain mobility, strength, range of motion, balance and confidence.

-Therapy Dogs United, Inc. is proud to offer both therapeutic and animal-assisted visitation programs.
+Therapy Dogs United, Inc. is proud to offer both therapeutic and animal-assisted visitation programs that benefit the public at large.
 Once your dog is certified with us, we will help you choose which program is right for you and your dog.

 We welcome volunteers with or without a dog.
 To request a TDU Volunteer Application, call (814) 456-3647 or Email Us.
 Please let us know if you want your application sent via Email, or standard mail.